Additional programs, including International listings, will be added through Spring 2023. Check back often!

 Focus: Private lessons, vocals, rock bands, orchestras, jazz, singing, songwriting, ensembles, guitar, performances.
 All levels accepted.

-Dates: Between June 25-August 27: three 3-week sessions; two 6-week sessions; one 1-week session
+Dates: Three 3-week sessions; two 6-week sessions; one 2-week session.
+Between June-August

-East Carolina University Summer Programs
+East Carolina University School of Music

 UNCSA Music Summer Intensives